 The number of elk on the Zumwalt Prairie has increased significantly over the past two decades.
 Spring counts at Zumwalt Prairie by Oregon Department of Fish and Wildlife (ODFW) indicate elk numbers increased from 452 to 3,890 individuals from 1996-2015.
-In the spring of 2017, ODFW counted 2,915 elk within the Zumwalt unit, and it estimates there are more than 4,500 elk in the larger Chesnimnus Management Unit (which includes Zumwalt Prairie).
+Throughout 2017, ODFW counted 1,700 elk within the Zumwalt unit, and it estimates there are more than 4,200 elk in the larger Chesnimnus Management Unit (which includes Zumwalt Prairie).
 This number far exceeds ODFW's management objective of 3,500 elk.

 In an effort to promote species diversity and sustainable livestock production on the Zumwalt Prairie, The Nature Conservancy cooperates with ODFW and other Zumwalt landowners to administer antlerless elk hunts within the Chesnimnus Management Unit.
 The Conservancy’s hunting program is an important part of management of the Zumwalt Prairie Preserve, designed to benefit habitats as well as provide an exceptional backcountry hunting experiences.